pmidford/owlbuilder/README.md

 ## Building

 Use maven (3.0 recommended, 2.x may work) to build.
-It was developed under Java 6, has not been tested under Java 7 or 5.
+It was developed under Java 6, but at least builds and tests under Java 7 (using Travis-CI).

 ## Configuration
 This tool assumes you have an arachadmin database installed on a MySQL server.
+See the arachadmin project for a tool to populate and maintain this database.

 ## Use